arshealam4/node-express-microservice/api-gateway/README.md

 * we can route with each services based on requested url.

 ## Quick Start
-* cd microservice-nest-tcp/api-gateway
+* cd node-express-microservice/api-gateway
 * npm install
-* npm run start:dev

-## Run Test
-* npm run test:e2e
+* npm start